 Genetic Element Contiguity

 Most bacterial genome assemblies available in public databases are of “draft” quality , and thus single genetic elements (e.g., chromosomes, plasmids, and other types of mobile genetic elements) are split between multiple contigs with little to no structural arrangement data.
-To be published to the ATCC Genome Portal, single genetic elements in ATCC reference-grade genomes must be assembled into a single contig.
-When the assembly process supports circularization of a contig (as in the case of most bacterial chromosomes and some mobile genetic elements), they are reported as such.
-Genome assemblies that possess multiple contigs that the genome assembly process recognizes are contiguous—but have unresolved structural relationships—are currently excluded from the genome portal.
+To be published to the ATCC Genome Portal, genetic elements in ATCC reference-grade bacterial genomes must be assembled into 15 single contigs or less as output from UniCycler assembler .
+When the assembly process supports circularization of a contig (as in the case of most bacterial chromosomes and some mobile genetic elements), they are reported as "Gold" assemblies.
+Genome assemblies that possess multiple contigs that the genome assembly process recognizes are contiguous—but have unresolved structural relationships—are currently listed on the genome portal as a "beta" assembly.